MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md

 Single sign-on (SSO) for [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] provides an improved startup performance and user experience by authenticating users to access model-driven apps without the need for entering their credentials multiple times.
 This eliminates the need for entering the same password again, thereby minimizing the likelihood of sign-in errors, and helps ensure a seamless user experience.

-By default, the SSO feature is disabled for the Chrome Process.
-To enable the SSO feature, follow the steps in [Change the SingleSignOnThreshold value](#change-the-singlesignonthreshold-value).
-With SSO, you need to enter the credentials only once while signing in to the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] client application and the Dataverse server.
+In Unified Service Desk 4.1.1.1433 and later versions, SSO is disabled by default.

+In versions preceding Unified Service Desk 4.1.1.1433, SSO is enabled by default.

+So, if you're using the EdgeWebView2 Process in Unified Service Desk 4.2, you must manually enable SSO.

+If you're using the Chrome Process in versions earlier than Unified Service Desk 4.1.1.1433, and if your organization has enforced the inactivity session timeout for agents, then the agent won't be automatically signed out when the inactivity session timeout expires.
+So, to enforce an inactivity session timeout for agents in earlier versions of the product, be sure to disable the SSO feature.

+To enable or disable SSO, see [Enable or disable single sign-on](#enable-or-disable-single-sign-on).

 > [!NOTE]
 > - The SSO feature is available only for model-driven apps and Unified Service Desk.
 >
 > - SSO isn't supported for Dynamics 365 Customer Engagement (on-premises).
 >
-> - SSO is disabled by default in Unified Service Desk 4.1.1.1433 and later versions.
-So, for example, if you're using the EdgeWebView2 Process in Unified Service Desk 4.2, then you must manually enable SSO.
-To enable SSO, see [Enable or disable single sign-on](#enable-or-disable-single-sign-on).
->
-> - SSO is enabled by default in versions preceding Unified Service Desk 4.1.1.1433.
-If you're using the Chrome Process in any of these earlier versions, and if your organization has enforced the inactivity session timeout for agents, then the agent won't be automatically signed out when the inactivity session timeout expires.
-So, in versions earlier than Unified Service Desk 4.1.1.1433, if you want to enforce an inactivity session timeout for agents, be sure to disable the SSO feature.
-More information: [Enable or disable single sign-on](#enable-or-disable-single-sign-on)

 **SingleSignOnThreshold** is a UII option that indicates the timeout period in milliseconds (ms) for [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] to wait before showing a dialog to enter credentials to sign in to the Dataverse server.
 By default, the **SingleSignOnThreshold** value is 5,000 ms. The **SingleSignOnThreshold** UII option works only when you configure the **SingleSignOnEnabledBrowsers** UII option and specify a valid value.
 To learn more, see [Manage options in Unified Service Desk](../admin/manage-options-unified-service-desk.md).